Cavalier King Charles Spaniels are super fun, bright and sweet family members.

 You should expect to pay between £2000 and £4000 for a Cavi whose parents have been fully health-tested.

-The initial costs can run up to several hundred pounds, including food, bed, bowls, toys, a collar, lead, harness, and more.
+The initial costs can run up to several hundred pounds, including food, a bed, bowls, toys, a collar, lead, a harness, and more.

 Ongoing costs include insurance premiums and food.